niemopen/niem-naming-design-rules/ndr6-outline.md

 **Rule 4-5:** The name of a component object MUST end in "Type" if and only if it is a Class object.

-### 4.3.3 HasProperty class
+## 4.7 HasProperty class

 A HasProperty object represents the occurrence of a property in a class.
+For example, the `nc:PersonType` class object in the NIEM core model has a HasProperty object for the `nc:PersonName` property.

 | UML | CMF | Definition | Card | Ord | Range |
 | --- | --- | ---------- | :--: | :-: | ----- |